 At U-M, Shibboleth is used to allow members of the U-M community to log in to websites at other institutions that are members of the InCommon Federation using their uniqname and UMICH (Level-1) password.
-It is also used to enable web login to U-M Google, U-M Box, and other cloud-based services used at the university.
+It is also used to enable login using a uniqname and UMICH password to U-M Google, U-M Box, and other cloud-based services used at the university.

 Here's how it works:

 - The user goes to the website and clicks the link to log in.

 - When accessing services provided by other institutions, the user will be asked to select their home institution (U-M) from a list.
 When accessing cloud services contracted for by the university, the user may be connected immediately to the U-M Weblogin page.

 - The U-M Weblogin page is displayed, and the user logs in using his/her uniqname and UMICH password.

 - For services provided by other institutions, the user is shown the identity information that will be released to allow login and can confirm or deny the release.

 - If release is confirmed, the user is logged in.